UCL-EO/geog0111/docs/024_Image_display.md

 ### MODIS

-We have seen in [022 Read write files](022_Read_write_files.md#read-and-write-binary-data) how we can access a MODIS dataset.
-In an [exercise](022_Read_write_files.md#Exercise-3) we wrote a function `get_data` that returned a dictionary of spatial datasets, given a MODIS HDF filename.
+We have seen in [021_URLs](021_URLs.md) how we can access a MODIS dataset.
+In an [exercise](021_URLs.md#Exercise-4) we wrote a function `getModisTiledata` that returned a dictionary of spatial datasets, given a MODIS HDF filename.
 Here, we will use the similar function ` modis.get_data` that returns the same form of data dictionary, but driven by the year and day of year (`doy`).
 The product and other parameters are specified in the keyword arguments.
 We will look into MODIS products in more detail in a subsequent session.
 In this session, we will use `MCD15A3H` and

 For example, to get the LAI product `MCD15A3H` and the land cover product `MCD12Q1`, layer `LC_Type1` to visualise.
 Many of these datasets are pre-cached for you, so you should get a fast response.
 If the plotting seems to be taking too long, set `verbose=True` in the `kwargs` to get details of the underlying processing.